Do You Remember Me? (film)

 Do You Remember Me?
 (Ti ricordi di me?) is a 2014 Italian romantic comedy film directed by Rolando Ravello.
 It is based on a stage play with the same name.

 For his performance in this film Edoardo Leo was nominated for Nastro d'Argento for best actor.

 Plot

-The troubled relationship between a primary school teacher who suffers from narcolepsy and a kleptomaniac supermarket clerk.
+The troubled relationship between a primary school teacher who has narcolepsy and a kleptomaniac supermarket clerk.